platdesign/ctxq/README.md

 Result of handler (wrapped in `Promise.resolve`) will not be assigned to `context`.
 Returns ctxq instance for method chaining.

-## `ctxq.run(context)`
+## `ctxq.run(context, [catchHandler])`

 Runs the queue in the same order as handlers are pushed to it.
 Each handler will be called with `context` as argument.
 If `context` is a promise it will be resolved before queue is executed.
 This helps to chain multiple queues which should share same scope.
+Optional `catchHandler` will be executed in case of an error during queue run.
+It has following signature: `catchHandler(err, context)`.
+Return value will be resolved.
+So it works exactly like a `promise.catch` but will be invoked with `context` as second argument.

 # Example